Vipendra-pal-rajput/Machine-Learning-and-DataScience-with-Python/README.md

 Here You will Learn :

-1.Basic of Python to Advanced Level of Python.
+# 1.Basic of Python to Advanced Level of Python.

-2. Machine learning algorithms like Supervised or Unsupervised machine learning
+  1. Basic functions
+  2. Loops
+  3. Syntex
-3. Linear and Logistic Regression
+# 2. Linear and Logistic Regression
-4. Support Vector Machine(SVM)
+# 3. Support Vector Machine(SVM)

-6. Random Forest(RF)
+# 4. Random Forest(RF)